 To the proponents of the hiddenness argument, this is how God is seen, as a nebulous figure, and if a redeeming God does exist He does not seem to factor into their experience to be considered.

-There are no shortage of Bible verses which teach God is closer to us than our own skin, yet other verses expressing frustration that God is nowhere to be found in times of trouble.
+There is no shortage of Bible verses teaching that God is closer to us than our own skin, yet there are also other verses expressing frustration that God is nowhere to be found in times of trouble.
 It seems there should be a warning label on the Bible, stating, “Results may vary.”
 Do some have an ability to respond to God, or to patiently wait for him in times of trouble, while others simply have no sense of him?

-The argument against God’s existence, from unbelief, is similar to the argument from evil, that God’s existence is incompatible with evil in the world.
-It can be expressed as such,
+The argument against God’s existence from unbelief, or His hiddenness, is similar to the argument from evil, that God’s existence is incompatible with evil in the world.
+It can be expressed as such:

 1. If God exists he would manifest himself to individuals according to their specific needs.